2026 Florida State Tax Deadlines

 - Documentary stamp tax: applies to real estate and certain financial transactions

-- Local surtaxes may apply in addition to state rates
+- Local surtaxes may apply in addition to State rates

 What Florida tax professionals need to know